OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ## Bare bones deployment process

 If we had total trust in the process, we would only need the deployment step.
-Let's start there.
+Let’s start there.

 :::highlight
 This article uses [DbUp](https://dbup.github.io/), a cross-platform database deployment tool to handle the database deployments.
 The core concepts of this article apply for any database deployment tool to any database server.